kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/cluster.md

 The cluster controller will set an OwnerReference on the infrastructureCluster.
 This controller should normally take no action during reconciliation until it sees the OwnerReference.

-An infrastructureCluster controller is expected to eventually have its `spec.controlPlaneEndpoint` set by the user/controller.
+An infrastructureCluster controller is expected to either supply a controlPlaneEndpoint (via its own `spec.controlPlaneEndpoint` field), or rely on `spec.controlPlaneEndpoint` in its parent [Cluster](./cluster.md) object.

+If an endpoint is not provided, the implementer should exit reconciliation until it sees `cluster.spec.controlPlaneEndpoint` populated.

 The Cluster controller bubbles up `spec.controlPlaneEndpoint` and `status.ready` into `status.infrastructureReady` from the infrastructureCluster.